rwpalmer/tzLib/README.md

 ### So, what does "Automatically" mean?
 tzLib does not sense the device's time zone, but ...
 *	tzLib will configure local time based on a firmware defined "default time zone ID", or "Olson Name".
-*	Particle makes it possible to Accept time zone changes from the web.
+*	Particle makes it possible for devices to accept input from the web.
-*	tzLib performs time zone changes in real-time.
+*	tzLib can accept time zone changes from the web, and can perform the changes in real time.
-*	tzLib should be able to accept time zone changes from geopositioning software as well, but that has yet to be proven.
+*	tzLib can also accept time zone changes from geopositioning software, but that has yet to be demonstrated.
-*	In the mean time, we can provide device users with a list-based or map-based time-zone selection tool.
+*	In the mean time, developers can provide device users with a list-based or map-based time-zone selection tool.
 A number of choices are available on GitHub, and elsewhere on the Internet.
-The only requirement is that they generate a time zone ID that can be found in IANA's time zone database.
+The only requirement is that the tool must generate time zone IDs that can be found in IANA's time zone database.
 *	Oh, and yes, tzLib does automatically perform DST transitions.